Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Analysis of the Average AoI and the Average Peak AoI

 \subsection{Scheme without Preemption in Service}

 For the scheme without preemption in service, as seen from Fig.~\ref{fig:system_AoI_without_preemption}, $T_j$ is the time that the $j$-th status update spends in waiting for the time interval $Z_j = t_j^S-t_j$ and in service throughout the service period $S_j$.
 This status update completes service and is not preempted during the interval $Z_j$.
 Thus, $Z_j$ is the random time interval during which the device is in state (W) after the $j$-th status update arrives, and no new status updates arrive.
-Note that, $Z_j$ is independent of the fraction of the waiting period $W_j$ that had elapsed before $t_j$, due to the memoryless property of the waiting period.
-The distribution of $Z_j$ is that of the time interval $T_w$, from the arrival time of the $j$-th status update $t_j$ to the finish time of the waiting period $t_j^S$, conditioned on $T_w$ being smaller than the time interval from $t_j$ to next status update arrival to the device, $T_{\lambda}$.
-Then, the probability density function of $Z_j$ is given by:
+Note that $Z_j$ is independent of the fraction of the waiting period $W_j$ that had elapsed before $t_j$, due to the memoryless property of the waiting period.
+Let $T_w$ be the random variable representing the time interval between the arrival time of a delivered status packet and the finish time of the corresponding waiting period, and let $T_{\lambda}$ be the random variable representing the time interval between the arrival time of a delivered status packet and the arrival time of next arriving status packet.
+For example, in Fig.~\ref{fig:system_AoI_without_preemption}, $T_w$ can represent the time interval between $t_j$ and $t_j^S$, and $T_{\lambda}$ can represent the time interval between $t_j$ and $t^*$.
+Then, we can see that the distribution of $Z_j$ is that of the time interval $T_w$, conditioned on $T_w < T_{\lambda}$.
+The probability density function of $Z_j$ can be derived as:

-Note that, $T_w$ and $T_{\lambda}$ are exponential distributed with parameters $k$ and $\lambda$, respectively, due to the memoryless property of the waiting times and the status update arrival times.
+Note that $T_w$ and $T_{\lambda}$ are exponential distributed with parameters $k$ and $\lambda$, respectively, due to the memoryless property of the waiting times and the status update arrival times.
 Thus, we have $f_{T_w}(t) = k e^{-k t}$, where $t>0$, $\Pr[T_{\lambda}>t] = e^{-\lambda t}$, and $\Pr[T_{\lambda}>T_w] =\int_{0}^{\infty}f_{T_w}(t)\Pr[T_{\lambda}>t]dt = \frac{k}{k+\lambda}$.
 By \eqref{eqn:pdf_z_wop}, we obtain $f_{Z}(t) = (k+\lambda)e^{-(k+\lambda)t}$ and $\mathbb{E}[Z_j] = \frac{1}{k+\lambda}$.
 Therefore, we have